nlp-nathan/better_than_netflix_movie_recommender/README.md

 Movie recommendation is core to Netflix, where their goal is to keep users engaged and on their service for longer.
 More than 10 years after The Netflix Prize competition, we explore advances in recommendation systems comparing their performance to the winning algorithm from 2009.
-Utilizing graphs, we implement from scratch a state-of-the-art recommender, Light Graph Convolution Network (LightGCN) that vastly outperforms many traditional as well as newer recommenders.
+Taking advantage of graphs, we implement from scratch a state-of-the-art recommender, Light Graph Convolution Network (LightGCN) that vastly outperforms many traditional as well as newer recommenders.

 # Outcome